microcipcip/vue-use-kit/src/functions/useSize/stories/useSize.md

 This function is based on the [ResizeObserver API](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).

-Please note that ResizeObserver does not work on certain browsers such as IE/Edge/Safari, therefore you should add a polyfill such as:
+Please note that **ResizeObserver does not work on certain browsers such as IE/Edge/Safari**, therefore you should add a polyfill such as:

 ```js